Jitender46559/github-weather-bot/README.md

 # github-weather-bot
-A bot that will message you in every morning on telegram.
+A bot that will message you regarding the weather information in every morning on telegram.